This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Travelzoo's value that present opportunities for upside or downside to the current Trefis price estimate for Travelzoo:

-- Travel Related Revenues per Subscriber: Travelzoo saw its Travel Related Revenues per Subscriber fall from $3.70 in 2013 to $3.50 in 2014.
+- Travel Related Revenues per Subscriber: Travelzoo saw its Travel Related Revenues per Subscriber fall from $3.75 in 2014 to $3.47 in 2015.
 Travelzoo introduced the hotel booking option on its websites in Q1 2014, bringing about a transformation in its previous business model with this option.
 The hotel booking platform enables users to book hotels directly via Travelzoo’s website or through mobile products, thus allowing suppliers to promote deals in a more flexible manner.
 On the flip side, the hotel booking feature is eroding the very aspect by which Travelzoo was differentiated from its peers in the online travel space.
 The discounted deals were the unique selling point for Travelzoo, which to some extent is being overshadowed by the recent developments on hotel booking.
-Currently, the hotel booking platform (available in the beta version to selected members) has failed to generate enough traction, due to a limited inventory of hotels available.
-The offerings weren’t attractive enough when compared to its competitors, hence Travelzoo’s management intends to relaunch the platform with better content in the first quarter of 2015.
+Initially, the platform failed to generate enough traction, due to a limited inventory of hotels available.
+The offerings weren’t attractive enough when compared to its competitors, hence Travelzoo’s management relaunched the platform with better content in the first quarter of 2015.
 The declining traction for Getaways, migration of more deals from the Getaway model to the new hotel booking platform, and the delayed revenue recognition from the hotel booking platform, have all dampened revenues from the Travel Segment.

-If Travelzoo can maintain its Travel Related Revenues per Subscriber at the current levels by the end of our forecast period, there could be an approximate 10% upside to the Trefis price estimate for Travelzoo.
-On the other hand, if Advertising Revenues per Subscriber declines at a much faster rate of 7% per year instead of the currently assumed rate of 2%, there would be a 15% decline in our current price estimate for Travelzoo.
+If Travelzoo can reach the 2014 levels in its Travel Related Revenues per Subscriber by the end of our forecast period, there could be an approximate 5% upside to the Trefis price estimate for Travelzoo.
+On the other hand, if Travel Revenues per Subscriber declines at a much faster rate of around 5% per year instead of the currently assumed rate, there would be over a 15% decline in our current price estimate for Travelzoo.

-- Average Revenue per Market per Week: Travelzoo's Average Revenue per Market per Week declined from $5,487 in 2010 to approximately $3,000 in 2014.
-The Local Deals division, which is mainly driven by a voucher format, is facing waning demand (the division reported a 22% decline in 2014).
+- Average Revenue per Market per Week: Travelzoo's Average Revenue per Market per Week declined from $5,487 in 2010 to approximately $2,500 in 2015.
+The Local Deals division, which is mainly driven by a voucher format, is facing waning demand (the division reported over 15% decline in 2015).
 Travelzoo has started repositioning itself in the Local Deals segment by increasing the flexibility of its products.
 The company is molding its local deals to better align with changing consumer needs, by offering user demand-based deals versus forcing them to choose from whatever is available.
 Towards this end, it is increasing the number of live deals on its platform and is also trying to find an alternative to the rigid voucher format of booking.

 Travelzoo introduced the hotel booking option on its websites in Q1 2014.
 Travelzoo brought about a transformation in its previous business model with this option.
 The hotel booking platform enables users to book hotels directly via Travelzoo’s website, or through mobile products, thus allowing suppliers to promote deals in a more flexible manner.
 With the launch of the platform, hotels have the option of selling full-price stays under the commission based model.